sailpoint-oss/golang-sdk/api_v2024/docs/Methods/SourcesAPI.md

           "status" : "SOURCE_STATE_HEALTHY",
           "since" : "2021-09-28T15:48:29.3801666300Z"
         }`) # Source |
-    provisionAsCsv := false # bool | If this parameter is `true`, it configures the source as a Delimited File (CSV) source.
+    provisionAsCsv := false // bool | If this parameter is `true`, it configures the source as a Delimited File (CSV) source.
 Setting this to `true` will automatically set the `type` of the source to `DelimitedFile`.
 You must use this query parameter to create a Delimited File source as you would in the UI.
 If you don't set this query parameter and you attempt to set the `type` attribute directly, the request won't correctly generate the source.   (optional) # bool | If this parameter is `true`, it configures the source as a Delimited File (CSV) source.
 Setting this to `true` will automatically set the `type` of the source to `DelimitedFile`.
 You must use this query parameter to create a Delimited File source as you would in the UI.
 If you don't set this query parameter and you attempt to set the `type` attribute directly, the request won't correctly generate the source.   (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.SourcesAPI.CreateSource(context.Background()).Source(source).Execute()
-	resp, r, err := apiClient.V2024.SourcesAPI.CreateSource(context.Background()).Source(source).ProvisionAsCsv(provisionAsCsv).Execute()
+	//resp, r, err := apiClient.V2024.SourcesAPI.CreateSource(context.Background()).Source(source).ProvisionAsCsv(provisionAsCsv).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SourcesAPI.CreateSource``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)